 You should scan your helmet’s outer shell every now and then.
 If you see any dents on the exterior shell, it means that this helmet is not reliable anymore.

 If the shell is pressed in and you see any pop out, then the EPS foam underneath is compressed.
 Furthermore, if you see cracks on the sides of the shell, then it’s clear that you should go out and invest in another wonderful helmet.

-If you dropped your helmet
+4- What if you dropped your helmet?

 If you ever dropped your helmet on a hard surface, you will probably be thinking that whether you should replace it or not.
 The damage may be minor but your helmet may not be able to go under an impact again.

 It does not feels good to throw away a helmet that seems to be in a good condition, but you should not take any risk by wearing a helmet you dropped once.